Health support for Australian civilian surgical and medical teams who worked in Vietnam from 1964-1972.

-The Australian Government will provide additional health support for members of Australian civilian surgical and medical teams who were contracted by the then Department of External Affairs to provide medical aid to civilian hospitals and training to local staff under a South-East Asia Treaty Organization (SEATO) civilian aid program in South Vietnam between October 1964 and December 1972.
+Since 1 July 2019, the Australian Government has provided additional health support for members of Australian civilian surgical and medical teams who were contracted by the then Department of External Affairs to provide medical aid to civilian hospitals and training to local staff under a South-East Asia Treaty Organization (SEATO) civilian aid program in South Vietnam between October 1964 and December 1972.

-The measure recognises that while the medical teams were not under the direct command and control of the Australian Defence Force during the Vietnam War, they were exposed to hazards and dangers as a result of working in a conflict zone for the Australian Government.
-The measure also acknowledges that the medical teams provided invaluable aid to Vietnamese civilians, often in difficult and traumatic circumstances.
+While the medical teams were not under the direct command and control of the Australian Defence Force during the Vietnam War, they were exposed to hazards and dangers as a result of working in a conflict zone for the Australian Government.
+The medical teams provided invaluable aid to Vietnamese civilians, often in difficult and traumatic circumstances.

-Treatment will be delivered through the Department of Veterans’ Affairs Gold Card.
+Treatment is delivered through the Department of Veterans’ Affairs Gold Card.
 Services available through this card include general practitioners, psychiatrists, psychologists, medication, public or private hospital treatment and counselling.

 Once completed, please send the form with relevant supporting evidence to: